-You’re most likely struggling with your chipping and pitching, not being able to get the ball close enough to the hole or one or two putt.
+You’re most likely struggling with your chipping and pitching, not being able to get the ball close enough to the hole on one or two putts.

 When you’re 150 yards away from the green, even as a single digit golfer, if you’re 30 to 40 feet from the hole, you actually hit a fantastic shot.
 But if you are 25 yards off of the green, and you chip it to 12 to 15 feet, you’ve just shot yourself in the foot because the likelihood of making that putt is low.

-My belief is that you have the potential inside you, but you don’t have the patience or the understanding.
+My belief is that you have the potential inside you, but you may not have the patience or the understanding.

 Once you get that “ah-ha” moment, you literally can go from 92 to 82.

-They scratch the surface a bit, rather than, dive into it and realize “okay, I’ve got to keep the ball in play”, and the next thing you know, no more double bogeys, proximity, no more 3 putts.
-“My god I just broke 80 for the first time, I haven’t been to a range in a week.”
+They scratch the surface a bit, rather than, dive into it and realize “Okay, I’ve got to keep the ball in play”, and the next thing you know, no more double bogeys, proximity, no more 3 putts.
+“Wow, I just broke 80 for the first time, I haven’t been to a range in a week.”

-If you’re super frustrated with your golf game, maybe it’s time to try something different and not go to the range, not go to another swing lesson, not go and buy another driver, and actually do what the best are doing in the world, and all the statisticians are doing, and realize this is how you get better.
+If you’re consistently frustrated with your golf game, maybe it’s time to try something different and not go to the range, not go to another swing lesson, not go and buy another driver.
+What the best golfers and statisticians are doing around the world to improve their game.

 DAY 2 HOMEWORK:

-Play 9, or 18 holes and on each hole, you’re scoring your putts, but on the next line I want what was the length of your first putt.
+Play 9, or 18 holes and on each hole, you’re scoring your putts.
+Note the length of your first putt.

-At the end of the round, total them up, divide by how many times you were in that zone, and what is your average distance from the hole when you’re chipping, pitching, and wedging?
+At the end of the round, total them.
+Then divide by how many times you were in that zone to determine your average distance from the hole when you’re chipping, pitching, and wedging?